 Take Action When You Spot a Problem

 When you notice an issue with your teeth or gums, it can be tempting to ignore it and hope it resolves itself quickly.
-Unfortunately, ignoring dental problems and hoping for the best can be a gateway to more severe issues that can lead to serious problems forming.
+Unfortunately, ignoring dental problems and hoping for the best can be a gateway to more severe issues that can lead to serious problems.
 One common reason people avoid visiting their dentist when they spot a problem is that they are concerned about the cost of the treatment.
 But, the damage to your teeth can cost more in the long term if issues are ignored.
 I recommend talking to your dentist about how to make treatment more affordable.
-Some dental clinics will offer dental payment plans or other means to get costs down.
+Some dental clinics will offer dental payment plans or other means to decrease costs.
 Our family has also used dental schools for basic treatments to offset the costs.

 Keep Up a Thorough Oral Hygiene Routine